- Dr S A Hart (Head of English)

 Our 'Scribbling Nibblers' creative writing club is popular with younger pupils.
 Students enter a range of writing competitions, and the ‘English Society' is flourishing and attracts a range of impressive speakers.
 This society caters primarily for our Middle School and Sixth Form pupils; offering exciting insights into the realms of academia and further study, as well as supporting their current courses.
 This is enhanced by the provision of ‘English Plus’, an extension group in the Sixth Form for those wishing to study English at university – perhaps at Oxbridge.

-The English Department runs a competition to appoint a school Poet Laureate from the LVth – UVIth years; the appointed student is supported in writing original poetry which is publicized and performed on significant school occasions, such as Remembrance Day.
+The English Department runs a competition to appoint a school Poet Laureate from the LVth – UVIth years; the appointed student is supported in writing original poetry which is publicised and performed on significant school occasions, such as Remembrance Day.
 The Department has also launched an Oxbridge style essay competition for Sixth Form students.

 Trips & Visits